toor1245/MatrixDotNet/docs/articles/guides/basic/sorting.md

 #### Lets consider how in MatrixDotNet can sort matrix.

 Sorting of matrix consist in `MatrixDotNet.Extensions.Sorting`.
-Also we will use `MatrixDotNet.Extensions.Builder` which contains static class `BuildMatrix` for to simplify matrix creation.
+Also we will use `MatrixDotNet.Extensions.Builder` which contains static class `BuildMatrix` to simplify matrix creation.

 ```c#